A skilled advocate and trusted advisor, Adam helps clients achieve their objectives in complex disputes.

-- “Automation Not Domination: Legal and Regulatory Frameworks for AI”, (June 2019) (with Michael Scherman)
+- “Automation Not Domination: Legal and Regulatory Frameworks for AI” (June 2019), published by the Canadian Chamber of Commerce (with Michael Scherman)

-- “Automation Not Domination: AI and the Workforce”, (June 2019) (with Michael Scherman)
+- “Automation Not Domination: AI and the Workforce” (June 2019), published by the Canadian Chamber of Commerce (with Michael Scherman)

 - “Religious Freedom: Taking Stock of the State of Constitutional Protections in Canada & the United States” (January 2019), panel at Runnymede Society annual conference (video)